waffle-iron/5calls/README.md

 ##### Get a Google Civic API Key

-Follow the instructions [here](civic-api) to get an API key for the Google Civic API.
+Follow the instructions [here](https://developers.google.com/civic-information/docs/using_api) to get an API key for the Google Civic Information API.

 ##### Point to Local Back End